Doctor Who series 1: Broadcast

 "Rose" finally saw transmission on schedule on 26 March 2005 at 7 pm on BBC One, the first regular episode of Doctor Who since Part Three of Survival on 6 December 1989.
 To complement the series, BBC Wales also produced Doctor Who Confidential, a 13-part documentary series with each episode broadcast on BBC Three immediately after the end of the weekly instalment on BBC One.
-Both the series and documentary aired for 13 consecutive weeks, with the finale episode, "The Parting of the Ways", airing on 18 June 2005 along with its documentary counterpart.
-Davies had requested that the two first episodes be broadcast back-to-back, but the request was given to the BBC just two weeks before transmission, at which point everything was already set.
+Both the series and documentary aired for thirteen consecutive weeks, with the finale episode, "The Parting of the Ways", airing on 18 June 2005 along with its documentary counterpart.
+Davies had requested that the two first episodes be broadcast back to back, but the request was given to the BBC just two weeks before transmission, at which point everything was already set.
 In some regions, the first few minutes of the original BBC broadcast of "Rose" on 26 March were marred by the accidental mixing of a few seconds of sound from Graham Norton hosting Strictly Dance Fever.

 In the United States, the Sci Fi Channel originally passed on the new series as it found it lacking and believed it did not fit in its schedule, but the network later changed its mind.
-After it was announced that the first series would start in March 2006, Sci Fi Channel executive vice president Thomas Vitale called Doctor Who "a true sci-fi classic", with creative storytelling and colorful history, and was excited to add it to its line up.
+After it was announced that the first series would start in March 2006, Sci Fi Channel executive vice president Thomas Vitale called Doctor Who "a true sci-fi classic", with creative storytelling and colourful history, and was excited to add it to its lineup.
 The network also took an option on the second series.
 Candace Carlisle from BBC Worldwide found the Sci Fi Channel the perfect home for Doctor Who.
-Doctor Who finally debuted in the U.S. on the Sci Fi Channel on 17 March 2006 with the first two episodes airing back-to-back, one year after the Canadian and UK showings.
+Doctor Who finally debuted in the U.S. on the Sci Fi Channel on 17 March 2006 with the first two episodes airing back to back, one year after the Canadian and UK showings.
 The series concluded its initial U.S. broadcast on 9 June 2006.

 Home media

 DVD and Blu-ray releases

 The series was first released in volumes; the first volume, containing the first three episodes, was released in Region 2 on 16 May 2005.
 The second, with "Aliens of London", "World War Three", and "Dalek", followed on 13 June 2005.
 "The Long Game", "Father's Day", "The Empty Child", and "The Doctor Dances" were released in the third volume on 1 August 2005 and the final three episodes were released in the fourth volume on 5 September 2005.

 The entire series was then released in a boxset on 21 November 2005 in Region 2.
-Aside from the 13 episodes it included commentaries on every episode, a video diary from Davies during the first week of filming, as well as other featurettes.
+Aside from the thirteen episodes it included commentaries on every episode, a video diary from Davies during the first week of filming, as well as other featurettes.
 The boxset was released in Region 1 on 4 July 2006.